-A minimum of 50% of HCCS parents will complete a parent satisfaction survey no later than April 30th of each school-year.
+- □ HCCS parents will be encouraged to complete a parent satisfaction survey each school-year.
 Parent satisfaction ratings will be calculated in each of the following areas: Academic Program, Parent and Community Relations/Communication, Administration and Board Activity, General School Operations.
-HCCS will score a minimum of 3.0 on a 5.0 scale in each area during the first three years of operation.
-After year 3, HCCS will score at least 3.5 on a 5.0 scale in all areas measured by the parent satisfaction survey.
-A minimum of 75% of HCCS students in grades 4th -12th will complete a student satisfaction survey at least once a year.
+Survey results will be examined by the school administrator, school leadership team, and the Board of Directors to identify areas of strength and areas for improvement. - A minimum of 75% of HCCS students in grades 3rd 8th will complete a student satisfaction survey at least once a year.
 Student satisfaction ratings will be calculated in each of the following areas: Academic Program, School Culture, Faculty/Administrative and Student Relations/Communication.
-HCCS will score a minimum of 3.0 on a 5.0 scale in each area during the first three years of operation.
-After year 3, HCCS will score at least 3.5 on a 5.0 scale in all areas measured by the student satisfaction survey.
-During the first year of operation, HCCS will collect baseline data regarding parent participation in monthly parent involvement events.
-HCCS will increase parent participation by a minimum of 10% per year until participation reaches 10% attendance at a minimum of one parent involvement activity per year HCCS will maintain 50% involvement in subsequent years of operation.
+Survey results will be examined by the school administrator, school leadership team, and the Board of Directors to identify areas of strength and areas for improvement. - □ During the first year of operation, HCCS will collect baseline data regarding parent participation in parent involvement events.